Updated: September 28, 2021; Original post: June 7, 2018

-If you have been charged with aggravated assault in Texas, you need to be informed about the charges you are facing.
-Below, we are going to detail the law and associated penalties and tell you how a knowledgeable criminal attorney can help.
+If you have been charged with aggravated assault in Texas, you need to be informed about the charges you are facing and prepared for what you can do to attack those charges.
+Below, we are going to detail the law and associated penalties and tell you how a knowledgeable criminal defense attorney can help.

 Aggravated Assault Charges in Texas